redox-os/rfcs/text/0000-io_uring.md

 // Generic type parameter T omitted, for simplicity.
 #[repr(C)]
 pub struct Ring {
-    // the number of accessible entries in the ring, must be a power of two.
-    entry_count: usize,

     // the index of the head of the ring, from which entries are popped.
     head_index: CachePadded<AtomicUsize>,